flipcomputing/apprentice-boot-camp-web/README.md

 Get away from the monitor and take a real break.
 Pairing or not, taking breaks is important and increases productivity.

 &nbsp;

+---
 ## General Advice for the Bootcamp

 ### Breakout rooms
 There is no better way to learn a craft than to get stuck in and practice, practice, practice!
+Collaborating and bouncing ideas off each other helps too.

-The first section is all theory but after that there will be regular sets of exercises to try.
-These exercises are an opportunity to split into the breakout rooms, try to answer them, then come back together to fill in any gaps in our knowledge.
+The first section is all theory but after that there will be regular sets of exercises.
+These exercises are an opportunity to split into groups, try to answer them, then come back together to fill in any gaps in our knowledge.

-### Camera Always On
+### Camera Always On If Working Remotely

 Working face-to-face is powerful because we communicate with the whole body, not just our words.
 And we are much more attentive because any distraction like looking at the smartphone during a discussion will be detected immediately.